 SunWater's proposed operating costs by activity and type are set out in Table 5.9.
-The Authority's recommended operating costs are set out in Table 5.10.
+The Authority's Draft Report recommended operating costs are set out in Table 5.10, and final recommended operating costs are provided in Table 5.10.
 These tables do not include the non-direct costs allocated to renewals.